salman-abedin/bolt/README.md

 - run `bolt --generate --watch` at startup

-- Bind a key combination with the command **bolt --search**
+- Bind a key combination with the command `bolt --search`

-- Press Enter and Baam!!!
+- Now search for what you wanna launch, Press Enter and Baam!

 ## Uninstallation